flipboxfactory/patron/docs/index.md

 # Overview

-Patron is an OAuth Client for Craft CMS.
+Patron is an OAuth Client manager for Craft CMS.